Sandrafongshurui/todo_tailwind/README.md

-# Tetsing Tailwind with a todo list
+# Testing Tailwind with a todo list